-- In April 2007, we converted to solar and generate 100% of our electricity.
+In April 2007, we converted to solar and generate 100% of our electricity.
 I wrote an article about this geared toward helping others go solar.
 (A 2016 redevelopment proposal requesting extra stories threatened to reduce the sun on our roof and yard.
-The City shot this down.
-A 2020 redevelopment proposal was better.
+The City shot this down and a 2020 redevelopment proposal was better.
 It still shades our solar, but it'll be a while before I know how much.)

 For years, I gave an interactive and fun talk entitled Potent Home Remedies for Climate Change.
 I'm thinking about making a web page + video of the most important information presented so more people can learn about it and take action.
 Want to help?
 Have experience with video/graphics?
 Contact me!
 The talk covered: